 The following information pertains to students who are participating in an exchange, affiliate provider, direct enrollment, or freestanding faculty-led program: Once students receive approval to participate in the program, they will be enrolled in a placeholder course by the Office of Education Abroad the semester they will be abroad.
 It is not necessary for students to enroll in course or courses at UNC Charlotte for the semester they will be abroad.
 However, this will not occur until November (Spring participants) or May (Summer & Fall participants).
 Some students choose to enroll in courses at UNC Charlotte the semester they will go abroad because they have not yet received their official acceptance letter and would like to remain in courses as a precaution until they're officially accepted.
 If students choose to enroll in courses at UNC Charlotte the semester they will be abroad (for whatever reason), they must ensure they then drop the courses prior to the add/drop date of that semester once they receive their official acceptance so that the OEA can enroll them in the FRST placeholder course.

-You may or may not be able to choose your course schedule (the days and times of your classes).
-This will depend on the specific program you are participating in.
-It could also be possible that you do not register for courses or receive your course schedule until you are on-site.
-It is important that you do not plan any personal travel until you know what your course schedule will be.
-Faculty-led program participants can consult with their faculty director for information about their course schedule and expectations abroad.
+Students may or may not be able to choose their course schedule (the days and times of their classes).
+This will depend on the specific program they are participating in.
+It could also be possible that students may not register for courses or receive their confirmed course schedule until they are on-site.
+Students will be communicated with by the appropriate entity (the host university, affiliate provider, Faculty Director, etc.) with further information regarding course registration.
+It is important that students do not plan any personal travel until they know what their course schedule will be.

 Language Courses Abroad